Our works were collected over the years by the Lewis Family.

 Alnoba has been a dream and work inprogress for generations, as a simple cabin in the woods grew into this sacred place where inspiration meets action.

-We are very excited about our Alnoba Art Park Docent Program.
-We are looking for local volunteers to guide folks through this remarkable Art Park.
+We are very excited about our Art at Alnoba Docent Program.
+We are looking for local volunteers to guide folks through this remarkable collection.

 As a docent, you will learn more about these exceptional artists and their work, as well as stories behind why we acquired each piece.